Project Overview

 Johnson Creek provides important habitat for coho and Chinook salmon, as well as steelhead and cutthroat trout.
 While these species still exist in Johnson Creek and its tributaries, their long-term survival depends on our ability to restore habitat and improve water quality.
 Johnson Creek also serves as a critical habitat corridor for a wide range of migrating and resident wildlife.

-The project will take place in natural areas along Johnson Creek, to the south of the Springwater Corridor Trail between SE 82nd and SE 92nd Avenues.
+The project will take place in natural areas along Johnson Creek, south of the Springwater Corridor Trail.
+Project boundaries span from SE 82nd to SE 92nd Avenues, in Portland's historic Lents neighborhood.

-The simplified map below is a visual representation of the work zone and shows details on planned floodplain improvements, street removals, and construction access locations being used by city contractor.
+The map below displays the project's multiple work zones.
+The map includes details on planned wetland and floodplain improvements, street removals, public traveling routes, and construction access locations being used by the city contractor.

 General Schedule

 Please be aware that construction work may occur in phases, meaning the work zone may experience periods of inactivity.
-Other services like replanting work will be completed during the appropriate seasons.
+Other services like landscaping will be completed during the appropriate seasons.

 What's Happening Now?

-The traveling public should stay alert to all workers, equipment, changes to traffic, and should anticipate delays during peak travel periods.
+The traveling public should stay alert to all workers, equipment, temporary changes to traffic, on-street parking restrictions, and should anticipate delays during peak travel periods.
+Crews will collaborate with residents and surrounding businesses to maintain local access and services.
+The look-ahead schedule below can aid in planning your daily commute or help review priorities.

-All work is weather-dependent, and the look-ahead schedule below is subject to change due to contractor availability.
+All work is weather-dependent, and the schedule below is subject to change due to several factors: contractor and subcontractor availabilities, readiness of building materials, underground conditions, impacts of nearby construction projects, and other unforeseen circumstances.

 Daytime work hours are Monday through Friday, and possibly Saturday, from 7 a.m. to 6 p.m. at the following location: